 Now you’ve clarified exactly what the sales operations process will look like, and you’ve put together a plan for building a team.
 So it’s time to take a look at the KPIs you’ll use to assess the performance of your team.

 Here’s a closer look at some of the most important KPIs you’ll need to monitor.

-Your sales operations professionals will work very hard to try and optimize your forecasting activities.
+Your sales operations professionals will work very hard to try and optimize your sales forecasting activities.
 The more accurate those sales forecasts, the more effective you’ll be at planning your overall sales activities.
-Therefore, it’s important to measure forecast accuracy over time.
+Therefore, it’s important to measure your sales forecasting accuracy over time.

 Average Win Rate

 Ultimately, your sales operations professionals must work very hard to help your sales department close more deals and win more sales.
 So you should measure the efficacy of your sales operations team by monitoring your average win rate.

 Average Deal Size

 Your sales ops team should also work hard to secure a higher-quality deal, as well as a higher volume.
 So you should monitor the size of your average deal, in order to gauge the impact of your sales ops team.

 To slash the length of the average sales cycle, Sales ops teams can work lots of magic behind the scenes.
 This practice can make your team more effective and efficient.

 Lead Response Time